vatsalya-gupta/bgutbook/source/part_1_basic_commands/chapter_103_showing_the_content_of_a_file.text.md

 Cool, have a walk, enjoy some music, relax.
 From next lesson we will start to go a bit deeper into Unix command line tricks, and I want you ready for the fight!
 Feel free to bring the cat along.

 Suggested film for the evening: That Darn Cat!
-(1965)
+(1965) - A beginner Unix programmer has issues with one of the simplest commands and involves the FBI in their struggle.